-(I’m so excited to share that in the fall of 2017, I will be launching a brand new blog.
+(I’m so excited to share that early in 2018, I will be launching a brand new blog.
 Wellness Becomes Her will chronicle my journey to heal my body of obesity, Lupus, and Fibromyalgia, and my journey to beoming a certified aromatherapist.
 I invite you to come follow me on Instagram and Facebook, and to subscribe by email to be notified when the new blog goes live).

 Today I want to share about using essential oils for healing minor cuts, scrapes, bites, stings, burns and in other situations where you might need a little first aid.